— I don’t understand what’s going on in Alabama.

 — It said marriage was “a sacred covenant, solemnized between a man and a woman.”
 It basically told same-sex couples they could go fuck themselves.

 — Yeah.
 Well, no…not literally.
 I mean, it’s only been about seven months…yeah, that’s right, months…that Alabama’s anti-sodomy law was finally kicked to the curb.
 Alabama law doesn’t much like gay folks.
-Back in 2002 the Chief Justice of the Alabama Supreme Court thinks gay sex is icky.
-He wrote a legal opinion saying homosexuality was “a crime in Alabama, a crime against nature, an inherent evil, and an act so heinous that it defies one’s ability to describe it.”
+The Chief Justice of the Alabama Supreme Court thinks gay sex is icky.
+Back in 2002 he wrote a legal opinion saying homosexuality was “a crime in Alabama, a crime against nature, an inherent evil, and an act so heinous that it defies one’s ability to describe it.”

 — Lawdy.
 Defies one’s ability to describe it?
-It’s not really that hard to describe.
+You know, it’s really not that hard to describe gay sex.

-— Exactly.
-Anyway, a couple weeks ago a Federal Judge said the Sanctity of Marriage Amendment was unconstitutional, and Alabama couldn’t use it to deny a marriage license to same-sex couples.
+— I know, right?
+Anyway, a couple weeks ago a federal judge said the Sanctity of Marriage Amendment was unconstitutional, and Alabama couldn’t use it to deny a marriage license to same-sex couples.

 — Oh, well that should settle it, right?

 — Dude, c’mon.
-Alabama.
+This is Alabama.
 The Chief Justice of the Alabama Supreme Court told the federal court it could go fuck itself.
 Again, not literally.
-Icky, and all that.
+On account of that would be icky, and all that.

 — Can the Chief Justice of anyplace actually do that?

 — Is that the same Chief Justice who wrote that earlier opinion?

 — It surely is.
 He’s a yahoo named Roy Moore.
 He told the folks who issue marriages licenses at the county offices to ignore the federal court ruling.
 Told them they should refuse to issue licences to same-sex couples.